496 lines

 <li>Check whether the line contains our query string.</li>

-<li>If it does, add it to the list of values were returning.</li>
+<li>If it does, add it to the list of values we’re returning.</li>

-<li>If it doesnt, do nothing.</li>
+<li>If it doesn’t, do nothing.</li>

 <li>Return the list of results that match.</li>